brookeguarienti/liri-node-app/README.md

 ## Commands
 #### Concert
-Using the OMDB API, a user is able to search for upcoming concerts based on the artist they search for
+Using the Bands in Town API, a user is able to search for upcoming concerts based on the artist they search input

 #### Spotify
 Using the Spotify API, a user is able to search by song title to find the following information: